12 Best Squat Rack Exercises You Should Try

 A Dozen Squat Rack Exercises

-More than a dozen exercises can be done on the squat rack.
+More than a dozen exercises can be done on the rack.
 In fact, any barbell movement that involves the risk of dropping the weight can be done more safely inside the rack.
 Here, though, are the 12 most common squat rack exercises, complete with set-up and performance tips.

 Squats